seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 ## Exploring Authorization Possibilities

-This was done almond on their own.
+This was done by almond on their own.

 ### What were initial goals and expectations?